ardagnir/athame/README.md

 Athame
 ======

-Athame is a patch for readline to add full Vim support by routing your keystrokes through an actual Vim process.
+Athame is a patch for your shell to add full Vim support by routing your keystrokes through an actual Vim process.

 ![Demo](http://i.imgur.com/MZCL1Vi.gif)

-**Doesn't readline already come with a vi-mode?**
+**Don't most shells already come with a vi-mode?**

 Yes, and if you're fine with a basic vi imitation designed by a bunch of Emacs users, feel free to use it. ...but for the crazy Vim fanatics who sacrifice goats to the modal gods, Athame gives you the full power of Vim.